gnosis/dx-examples-api/README.md

 Then we can invoke any of the Api operations.

-For example, to get the complete list of tokens pairs (markets) that has been added to the Dutch X we can use the `/markets` endpoint:
+For example, to get the complete list of tokens pairs (markets) that has been added to the DutchX we can use the `/markets` endpoint:

 ```js
 got = require('got');